open-source-labs/Chromogen/README.md

 ## Overview

 You're an independent developer or part of a lean team.
-You want reliable unit tests for your new React-Recoil or React Hooks app, but you need to move fast and time is major constraint.
+You want reliable unit tests for your new React-Recoil or React Hooks app, but you need to move fast and time is a major constraint.
 More importantly, you want your tests to reflect how your users interact with the application, rather than testing implementation details.

-[Enter Chromogen](https://www.npmjs.com/package/chromogen).
+[Enter Chromogen](https://www.npmjs.com/package/chromog3n).
 Chromogen is a Jest unit-test generation tool for Recoil selectors and React useState Hooks.
 It captures state changes during user interaction and auto-generates corresponding test suites.
 Simply launch your application after following the installation instructions below, interact as a user normally would, and with one click you can download a ready-to-run Jest test file.

 ### Chromogen is currently in active Beta